Kringlegangen: Architecture

 The complex consists of a four-storey and four-bays-wide building towards Gråbrødretorv (Gråbrødretorv 17) and a five-storey and five-bays-wide building towards Valkendorfsgade (Valkendorfsgade 32).
-The side wings of the two buildings are attached to eachotuer along the northeastern margin of a central courtyard.
+The side wings of the two buildings are attached to each other along the northeastern margin of a central courtyard.
 Another side wing (Gråbrødretorv 17 A-B) extends from the rear side of Valkendorfsgade 32 along the southwestern margin of the courtyard and is at the other end attached to a former warehouse.

 The facade of Gråbrødretorv 17 is finished with shadow joints, a frieze with acanthus ornamentation above the ground floor and a simple cornice below the roof.
 A golded kringle is seen above the gateway in the right hand side of the building.
 The windows on the third floor are accented with sills supported by corbels.
 The pitched red tile roof is pierced by two chimneys, one at each gable.
 Accress to the main staircase is via an opening in the gateway.
 The yard side of the building is rendered in a warm orange colour.
 The side wing consists of two full bays and a canted corner bay.
 It is topped by a monopitched red tile roof.

 Valkendorfsgade is set back from the street compared to the adjacent building at No 30.
 Two of its five bays are hidden by the perpendicular building at No. 34, leaving it with only three bays visible from the street.
 The plastered facade is finished with a belt course above the ground floor, sill courses below the windows on the ipper floors and a cornice.
 The gateway is located in the right-hand-side of the building.
 The main entrance to the left of it is accessed via a staircase with five steps.

 Gråbrødretorv 17 A-B is constructed with four storeys over a basement#walk-out basement.
 Give windows faces the courtyard and the rest of the building is hidden behind the warehouse.
 The main entrance is accessed via a staircase with six steps in the bay furthest to the left.
 The door is topped by a decorative fanlight and flanked by pilasters.

 The warehouse has a bow-shaped corner and is rendered white.
 The facade that faces the side wing of Gråbrødretorv 17 is crowned by a wall dormer with a pulley beam and below it is an opening on each floor.
 The facade that faces Valkendorfsgade 32 features a large gate topped by a flat triangular pediment.